-O (Remote Vehicle Start): If your vehicle has this feature, it may be started from outside the vehicle using the RKE transmitter.
-See "Remote Vehicle Start" following for more detailed information.
+Q (Remote Vehicle Start): If your vehicle has this feature, it may be started from outside the vehicle using the RKE transmitter.
+See Remote Vehicle Start on page 2-8 for additional information.

 (Lock): Press the lock button to lock all the doors.
 If enabled through the Driver Information Center (DIC), the parking lamps will flash once to indicate locking has occurred.
 If enabled through the DIC, the horn will chirp when the lock button is pressed again within five seconds of the previous press of the lock button.
-See DIC Vehicle Customization on page 231 for additional information.
+See DIC Vehicle Customization on page 3-66 for additional information.
 Pressing the lock button may arm the content theft-deterrent system.
-See Content Theft-Deterrent on page 110.
+See Content Theft-Deterrent on page 2-17.

-■ (Unlock): Press the unlock button to unlock the driver's door.
+driver's door.
 If the button is pressed again within five seconds, all remaining doors will unlock.
 The interior lamps will come on and stay on for 20 seconds or until the ignition is turned on.
 If enabled through the DIC, the parking lamps will flash once to indicate unlocking has occurred.
-See DIC Vehicle Customization on page 231.
+See DIC Vehicle Customization on page 3-66.
 Pressing the unlock button on the RKE transmitter will disarm the content theft-deterrent system.
-See Content Theft-Deterrent on page 110.
+See Content Theft-Deterrent on page 2-17.